Partners

 Current Availability of Tax Credit:

-Prior to applying, it is recommended that you consult a tax specialist, a tax attorney or the Office of the Comptroller of Maryland regarding filing the tax credit and the potential tax impacts of receiving a Maryland Film Production Activity Tax Credit on your taxes or your company's taxes.
+Prior to applying, it is highly recommended that you consult a tax specialist, a tax attorney or the Office of the Comptroller of Maryland regarding filing the tax credit certificate and the potential impacts of receiving a Maryland Film Production Activity Tax Credit on your taxes or your company's taxes.

 Calculating the Tax Credit:

-Except for Maryland Small Films, a qualified film production entity may receive a refundable income tax credit of up to 25% of the total direct costs (authorized costs only) of a film production activity, or 27% of the total direct costs (authorized costs only) for a television series with a maximum tax credit amount per project of $10,000,000.
+Except for Maryland Small Films, a qualified film production entity may receive a refundable income tax credit of up to 28% of the total authorized direct costs of a film production activity, or 30% of the total authorized direct costs for a series with a maximum tax credit amount per project of $10,000,000.

-A qualified Maryland Small Film may receive a refundable income tax credit of up to 25% of the total direct costs (authorized costs onlyof a film production activity, with a maximum tax credit amount per project of $125,000.
+A qualified Maryland Small Film may receive a refundable income tax credit of up to 28% of the total authorized direct costs of a film production activity, with a maximum tax credit amount per project of $125,000.

 Timing of Applications:

-2) WITHIN 180 days after the completion of all film production activity in the State (the "completion date"), an Application for Final Tax Credit Certification or a Maryland Small Film - Application for Final Tax Credit Certification MUST be submitted to the Department along with ALL required final documentation.
+2) NO LATER THAN 180 days after the completion of all film production activity in the State (the "completion date"), an Application for Final Tax Credit Certification or a Maryland Small Film - Application for Final Tax Credit Certification MUST be submitted to the Department along with ALL required final documentation.
+This MAY be extended by the Department at the discretion of the Department if any delay is caused by facts and circumstances beyond the control of the film production entity.

 Timing of Additional Required Forms:

 2) BEFORE the conclusion of principal photography in the State, the Department must approve the draft engagement letter for the independent, third-party CPA outlining sample sizes and percentages for the Agreed Upon Procedures.
 The Department will determine sample sizes and percentages.
-(Film production entities with the total of authorized direct costs less than $250,000 are NOT required to complete a third-party AUP.)
+(Film production entities with a total of authorized direct costs less than $250,000 are not required to complete a third-party AUP.)

 Qualification Criteria: